迭代相关

 may not be valid for indexing iter

-has indices that do not start at 1.
-See the pairs(IndexLinear(), iter)
+has indices that do not start at 1, and may happen for strings, dictionaries, etc. See the pairs(IndexLinear(), iter)

 method if you want to ensure that i